 Solar is Good for the Economy

 Amongst all of the benefits the solar system has, it’s self-sustaining and renewable-energy-source characteristics are the most appealing.
-Though it has been widely questioned for being expensive and inefficient, solar energy has now proved to be extremely beneficial not only for the environment but also for the public & private economy.
+Though it has been widely questioned for being expensive and inefficient, solar energy has now proved to be extremely beneficial not only for the environment but also for the public & private economy in Denver and the rest of Colorado.
 The energy that the sun provides to the earth for one hour could meet the global energy needs for one year, though we are currently only able to collect a fraction of this energy.
-Still, harnessing this power by installing solar systems can definitely make a huge difference to the world’s economy.
+Still, harnessing this power by installing solar systems can definitely make a huge difference to our state’s and the world’s economy.

 How Practical is Solar Energy?